 For deadlifts, you have to use a broom handle.
 It’s impossible to get extremely high resistance simulating over a hundred kilograms, but it’s easy to get something like 60-100kgs of resistance and to do slow reps to maximise time under tension.

 The best value resistance bands are the heavy ones from Amazon.
 These aren’t terribly cheap.
 In the end, We only use the black and the green.

 This is like an ultraportable kit of rings that lets you do things like pull-ups, muscle-ups and other dynamic movements out in the wild.

-It costs $149, which is more than a TRX, but it’s lighter and has two anchors, which means you avoid getting your arms scraped all the time.
+It’s much more affordable than a TRX, but it’s lighter and has two anchors, which means you avoid getting your arms scraped all the time.

 Leather jump rope – for cardio on the go